Seed Starting: The Pain and the Triumph

 If your seed packet doesn’t tell you the method your seeds prefer, simply enter the seed name into a search engine along with “sowing instructions.”
 You will have no shortage of choices for further research.

 Knowing how a seed wants to be started is the first step to easy seed-starting success.
-To learn more about seed starting pick up a copy of my book, Cool Flowers that includes a chapter on seed starting.
+For more details about indoor flower seed starting my online workshop Seed Starting Made Easy is a great resource, one you can watch on-demand and rewatch whenever you like.
 To shop our seed-starting equipment and supplies click here.